A baby has died at Sydney's Blacktown Hospital, the sixth death of a newborn in two years.

 An internal investigation is underway with the baby's parents consenting to an autopsy, with the Sydney Morning Herald reporting that the ward was fully staffed, including with full medical and midwifery coverage at the time of the baby's death.

 They're making that fact clear, because for the past few years a crisis has been unravelling at the hospital.

 Watch: Blacktown Hospital has been in turmoil for some time.
 Post continues after video.

-They've been struggling with inadequate access to operating theatres to perform emergency caesarean sections, understaffing, over-demand, and a crippling lack of funding.
+In late 2020, twenty obstetricians threatened to resign en masse after telling their employer they were struggling with inadequate access to operating theatres to perform emergency caesarean sections, understaffing, over-demand, and a crippling lack of funding.

-This week nurses and midwives also revolted, threatening to take industrial action unless the Local Health District addressed concerns over patient safety and personal wellbeing.
+Nurses and midwives also revolted, threatening to take industrial action unless the Local Health District addressed concerns over patient safety and personal wellbeing.